 Healthy oils and fats affect the consumption and overall quality of breast milk and should be a crucial part of your diet.
 At the same time, they help increase the quantity of breast milk if you feel that you’re not producing enough to keep your baby healthy.

 Coconut oil, olive oil, and natural butter are all good options to consume.
 You should also make sure that your diet is rich in essential fatty acids.
-Fatty acids will help your baby’s brain development and keep the heart in perfect condition.
+Healthy fats will help your baby’s brain development and keep the heart in perfect condition.
 Nuts and cold-water fish are good sources of essential fatty acids.

 There are several factors that affect the production of milk.
 If you feel that you’re not producing enough breast milk, you should think about consuming more lactogenic foods.
 These types of food will improve the quality and quantity of breast milk.